Ultimate Guide to Guitar Amp Settings

 The major problem with any presets like these is that every amp is different so the presets are useless.
 If you lined up 10 different guitar amps and set them all with the exact same preset, each one would still sound completely different.
-Read the comments on other websites and you will see countless people complaining that they followed the advice and it didn’t get the tone they want.
+Read the comments on other websites and you will see countless people complaining that they followed the advice and it didn’t give them the tone they wanted.

 Even if you have the same or similar amp as the person making the recommendations, the guitar you use and the pedals used will give you different results.

 The goal of this guide is to teach you to use your ears and figure out the right preset for any situation on your own.
 By the end of this guide if you follow the advice you will never need to look up another guitar amp settings preset again.

 The main lesson here is that guitar amp settings presets are useless because they don’t properly teach you to really understand how to use your guitar amp.